singuerinc/swedish-wotd/README.md

 ## Features

-- Display the word English and it translation in Swedish
+- Display the word Spanish and it translation in Swedish

 ## Themes